WIAA state track and field: Arcadia's Casidi Pehler wins Division 2 pole vault

 “Coaches just wanted me to try it,” Pehler said.
 “I’ve always been open to trying different things.

-“It took a little while, but once I was able to pick it up, I did okay with it.”
+“It took a little while, but once I was able to pick it up, I did OK with it.”

 Pehler said she liked the fact that it was a different event and something where she could avoid a bar entering play.
 She qualified for the state meet with a 126-11, but maxed out at 113-7 on Friday.